 Save Mount Diablo extends our gratitude to all donors.

 Your generous support makes it possible to balance the essential conservation of open space with the demands of increasing population and development pressures in the Bay Area.
-Together, we can preserve, defend, restore, and enjoy Mount Diablo and its foothills, and connect Mount Diablo to the 150-mile Diablo Range . . . now, and in perpetuity.
+Together, we can preserve, defend, restore and enjoy Mount Diablo and its foothills… now, and in perpetuity.

-- Company Matching—Many charitable employers will match employee donations, thereby doubling the impact of the employees’ gift.
-To the companies that matched donations to Save Mount Diablo in 2019 and 2020, thank you!
+- Company Matching — Many charitable employers will match employee donations, thereby doubling the impact of the employees’ gift.
+To the companies that matched donations to Save Mount Diablo in 2018, thank you!

 We also thank the many foundations, sponsors, and partners who help make all that we do possible.
 We couldn’t do it without you!

-Special thanks to the following contributing photographers and artists whose work is featured in this digital publication: Scott Hein, Stephen Joseph, Michael Amorosa, Al Johnson, Laura Kindsvater, Caleb Castle, Michael McSherry, Cooper Ogden, Roxana Lucero, Susan Andrews, Brad Newsham, and Sean D. Johnson.
+Special thanks to the following contributing photographers whose work is featured in this digital publication: Scott Hein, Stephen Joseph, Michael Amorosa, Al Johnson, Laura Kindsvater, Caleb Castle, Michael McSherry, Cooper Ogden, Roxana Lucero and Susan Andrews.

-Our amazing 374 volunteers contributed 7,438+ hours of service this fiscal year!
+Around 500 volunteers contributed over 7,500 hours of service this fiscal year!